Home » Does Cancer Qualify for Disability?

 After submitting your application, it is important to stay in touch with SSA to track your claim.
 You may be asked for additional information or clarification.

 If your initial application is denied, you can appeal the decision.
-This process includes providing additional medical evidence or even attending a hearing with an administrative law judge (ALJ).
+This process may include providing additional medical evidence or attending a hearing with an administrative law judge (ALJ).

 This is where hiring an expert disability attorney can improve your chances of a successful appeal.
 An attorney can help you: